When you are managing a grant, one of the decisions you may need to make is what type of contract to use for the procurement of goods and services.

 The favored contract type for federal funding is a “firm fixed price” contract.

-This is a type of contract where the total amount of the contract is agreed to in advance between the grant recipient and the contractor.
+A firm fixed price is a type of contract where the total amount of the contract is agreed to in advance between the grant recipient and the contractor.

 If the contractor spends more than the firm fixed price amount, that spending must be covered by the contractor and NOT the organization receiving the grant.